Godelieve

 Saint Godelieve (also known as Godeleva, Godeliève, and Godelina; Sint-Godelieve) (c.
-1052 – 6 July 1070) is a Flemish saint.
-She behaved with charity & gentleness to all, accepting an arranged marriage as was the custom, but her husband and family turned out to be abusive.
-Eventually he had her strangled by his servants.
+1052 – 6 July 1070) was a Flemish saint.

 Every year, on the Sunday following 5 July, a procession celebrating Saint Godelieve takes place in Gistel.

 Hagiography

 Tradition, as recorded in her Vita, states that she was pious as a young girl, and became much sought after by suitors as a beautiful young woman.
 Godelieve, however, wanted to become a nun.
 A nobleman named Bertolf (Berthold) of Gistel, however, determined to marry her, successfully invoked the help of her father's overlord, Eustace II, Count of Boulogne, along with her parents.
-She accepted the betrothal obediently & went to Bertolf's family home.
-There she was badly treated by him & his mother, while she continued to live an obedient daughter-in-law & managed the household well & with Christian charity.
-Bertold became more dis-satisfied with her & he ordered his servants to provide only bread and water to the young bride.
+She accepted the betrothal obediently and went to Bertolf's family home.
+There she was badly treated by him and his mother.
+She continued to live as an obedient daughter-in-law, managing the household well and with Christian charity.
+Bertold became more dissatisfied with her, and he ordered his servants to provide only bread and water to the young bride.
 Godelieve shared this food with the poor.

 Godelieve managed to escape to the home of her father, Hemfrid, seigneur of Wierre-Effroy.
 Hemfrid, appealing to the Bishops of Tournai and Soissons and the Count of Flanders, they concluded the marriage to be indissoluble and managed to have Bertolf restore Godelieve to her rightful position as his wife, which signaled a renewal of persecution.

 In July 1070, Godelieve returned to Gistel and soon after, at the order of Bertolf, was strangled by two servants and thrown into a pool, causing it to appear she died a natural death.